0x3bfc/Awesome-Smart-Contracts-Notes/README.md

 6. [References](docs/References.md)

 ## Contributing
 For any new issue, feature, or update, create a pull request and we will add it there.
 Ping me on [twitter](https://twitter.com/aabdolwahed) or [linkedIn](https://www.linkedin.com/in/aabdulwahed/).
+Find [here](https://aabdulwahed.github.io/scs) the online web version of this repo.